Digital and Business Skills

 In a nutshell

-Of all the cultural, historical and industrial impacts Greater Manchester has had on the world, it is sport that has really put the region on the map.
-With a record of expertise in sports analytics, marketing and economics, Salford Business School’s reputation for sports research and knowledge is befitting of a region that is home to two of the most valuable football clubs in the world.
+Sport is at the heart of all that is Greater Manchester.
+It influences and impacts on many business sectors along with providing world class facilities and sporting venues that deliver a superior experience for any sports consumer.
+Of all the cultural, historical and industrial impacts Greater Manchester has had on the world, it is sport that has really put the region on the map in many different ways and across different sporting disciplines.
+With expertise in sports event management, marketing and digital technologies, globalisation and sport media, Salford Business School’s reputation for sports teaching, research and knowledge development is reflective of a region that is home to two of the most valuable and recognised football clubs in the world.

-Our close partnerships with a number of sports organisations (for example, Salford Red Devils and Manchester Storm elite ice hockey) through our Centre for Sports Business, ensure that our curriculum meets the current needs of employers and that you receive fantastic opportunities for networking and work placements.
+Our close partnerships with a number of sports organisations (for example, Manchester City FC, Salford Red Devils, Super League, Salford City FC and Manchester Storm) connected to our experienced and passionate programme team ensures that our curriculum meets the current needs of global employers and that you receive fantastic opportunities for real world assessments, networking and work placements.

 "If you are looking to choose Business Management with Sport, then you will be in great hands.
-The programme leaders Nicola and Joe are the perfect people to have by your side during your time at the university.
+The programme leader Nicola along with Joe are the perfect people to have by your side during your time at the university.
 They have great personalities which enable you to develop a relationship; not only can you talk to them on a personal level but you can learn so much from them too."
 Ashley Walker, BSc Business Management with Sport, graduating 2020

 This is for you if...